uurtech/CryptoFTP/README.md

 # CryptoFTP
-This is  FTP project based on FileZilla.
+This is an FTP client project based on FileZilla source code.
-In FileZilla your web sites could be stolen.
+In FileZilla your web sites can be stolen.
 But we create a new saving system only you can access your web sites even your logs were stolen.